-Volunteers who work only in a supervised capacity and are not in regulated activity will undergo the safe recruitment checks appropriate to their role, in accordance with the school's risk assessment process and statutory guidance.
+Volunteers who work only in a supervised capacity and are not in regulated activity St Aidan's RC Primary Child Protection and Safeguarding Policy Updated 16.3.21.

+will undergo the safe recruitment checks appropriate to their role, in accordance with the school's risk assessment process and statutory guidance.